 2020 dates and tickets

-Entry to Frameout is free (yay!), and you can also get a free audio headset on site for a returnable deposit.
+Entry to Frameout is normally free (yay!), and you can usually get a free audio headset on site for a returnable deposit.

 How to get to Frameout

 See the main Museumsquartier article for directions to the MQ complex.
 The screen is usually in courtyard 8, which is between the MUMOK museum and the Architecture Centre.